ImhotepArchitects - The People

-Known in Egypt as the Vizier and High Priest for Pharaoh Djoser during the 3rd Dynasty, he was also as Architect, an Engineer and a Physician who wrote a Medical Treatise that theorised that diseases occurred naturally rather than as a punishment for a human’s sins on earth.
-He was so revered that he was assigned with a divine status after his death and was worshipped as a God in both Egypt and Greece, being labelled as the “God of Healing”.
+Known in Egypt as the Vizier and High Priest of Ptah for Pharaoh Djoser during the 3rd Dynasty, he was also as Architect, an Engineer and a Physician who wrote a Medical Treatise that theorised that diseases occurred naturally rather than as a punishment for a human’s sins on earth.
+He was so revered that he was assigned with a divine status approx. 100 years after his death and was worshipped as a God in both Egypt and Greece, being labelled as the “God of Healing”.

-As an Architect he personally designed and oversaw the construction of Pharaoh Djoser’s Step Pyramid at Saqqara, the precursor to the Pyramids at Giza.
+As an Architect he personally designed and oversaw the construction of Pharaoh Djoser’s Step Pyramid Complex at Saqqara, the precursor to the Pyramids at Giza.
 Taking the format of the Mastaba (click here to learn more about Mastabas) and enhancing and extrapolating his vision, moved away from the basic stone or mud brick erected buildings to create the massive Step Pyramid, the highest building in Egypt at the time, which changed the way nearly every Pharaoh following Djoser looked at building their own memorial monuments.